irr/lua-labs/README.md

 * [lua-llthreads]: Low-Level threads(pthreads or WIN32 threads) for Lua
 * [lua-zmq]: Lua bindings to zeromq2
 * [luaposix]: Lua bindings for POSIX APIs
+* [luasec]: LuaSec is a binding for OpenSSL library to provide TLS/SSL communication
 * [luafilesystem]: Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution
 * [luarocks]: Deployment and management system for Lua modules
 * [luasql-mysql]: LuaSQL is a simple interface from Lua to a DBMS (MySQL)